Class Year: 2017

 Overseas study: Valparaiso, Chile

-What was your favorite class (title and professor)?
+What was your favorite class?
 How did it expand your knowledge?

 What made you want to come to Lewis & Clark?

 I visited Lewis & Clark through the Compass Scholars Fly-In Program and I fell in love with the beautiful campus, its location, and the size.
 I wanted to attend a small school because coming from a big high school it was not easy to really get to know my professors and at L&C I saw that was a real possibility.
 It helped even more knowing that I could afford to come to L&C because of my financial aid package.

 How did Lewis & Clark support you as a TCK?

 I had never heard of a Third Culture Kid until I came to L&C and was told that I was one.
 It did not make much sense to me, until I started to explore my identity and culture.
 I began to understand how I was different, how my lived experience was different, and how I belonged to a third culture composed of two dominant cultures.
 For four years, I explored what it meant to be a TCK and it really helped to have friends who identified as one because they understood those differences and feelings.
 The International Students and Scholars/Third Culture Kid community is very close and welcoming, and they have always thrived to help students like myself feel at home and find our belonging and communities on this campus.

 What are your plans after graduation?

 I am taking a year off before applying to law school.
 I will be participating as a language assistant for the Meddeas Program in Madrid, Spain, for the upcoming academic year!

 I have two spots.
 First is the Inclusion and Multicultural Engagement (IME) office, where I spent a lot of time laughing, planning life, and having some of the most inspiring conversations!
 And the second one is Watzek Library.
 I have spent an endless amount of late nights there doing work and some of my best work has been written in study room 101.
 The round tables on the second floor are very welcoming and comfy too, if I may add.